Core PurposeWe work together to build and maintain a community of the highest quality for present and future generations.

 Read our full charter online

-The City of Abilene is organized into eleven departments.
-Each department has one or more subordinate divisions.
+The City of Abilene is organized into departments & divisions.

 Abilene City Hall is located at 555 Walnut Street in Abilene.
 The building has three floors containing the offices for various divisions.
 Visitors can find the Employment Office, Risk Management, and the Development Services Center on the first floor.
 City Council Chambers, Administration, Office of Neighborhood Services, Public Works, and the Cashiers are on the second floor.